ruby/www.ruby-lang.org/en/news/_posts/2014-10-27-ruby-1-9-3-p550-is-released.md

 Ruby 1.9.3 is now in the security maintenance phase.
 This means that we never fix bugs except about security issues.
 And, at this time, the end of the maintenance of 1.9.3 has been scheduled for February next year.
-We recommend that users of ruby 1.9.3 should migrate to newer version as soon as possible.
+We recommend that users of Ruby 1.9.3 should migrate to a newer version as soon as possible.

 ## Download